-Budget Friendly – The value gained in staff time saved, maximized material recovery, and increased number of patrons clearing and reusing their library accounts can easily offset Unique’s referral cost.
+Budget Friendly – The value gained in staff time saved, maximized material recovery, and increased number of patrons that clear and reuse their library accounts can easily offset Unique’s referral cost.

-Patron Friendly – Eliminating fines by utilizing Fines Free with Unique is a significant customer experience enhancement.
+Patron Friendly – Eliminating fines with Fines Free with Unique is a significant customer experience enhancement.
 It reduces barriers to service and encourages patrons to return to the library.
 Unique’s Gentle Nudge philosophy provides communication that works in conjunction with Fines Free policies and ensures patron goodwill.

 Auto-Renew – Libraries that are both Fines Free and use Automatic Renewals find Unique even more valuable as Unique can gently nudge those patrons that have items long overdue and in need of return.
 Although both policies give responsible patrons flexibility with the materials borrowed, the timely return of materials is essential.

 Maximize Material Recovery – The large amount of material recovery Unique generates is not diminished when a library goes Fines Free with Unique.
 Unique started as a material recovery service and this remains our number 1 goal today.
-It’s the reason we continue serving so many Fines Free libraries.
+It’s the reason we continue to serve so many Fines Free libraries.